 Idea to product

-Quick update from Mark, one of the creators of SwimAR, on the progress with SwimAR.
+Quick update from Mark, one of the Imagination Factory designers of SwimAR, on the progress with SwimAR.
 We are pool testing with coaches, swimmers and triathletes this month (February).

 How did we move from flash of inspiration to our final designs ready for manufacture?
 We've put together a whistle stop tour of the SwimAR design journey.

 The inspiration for SwimAR originally came whilst co-founder of The Imagination Factory, Julian Swan, was training for a triathlon in 2010.
 Frustrated by the lack of real-time data while swimming compared with the track or bike, he started to develop ideas to solve his problem.

 Finding an appropriate technology to present data in a swimmer’s field of view without obscuring vision was the first challenge.
 Two options we investigated were projectors and miniature displays:

 • projecting the information on to the pool floor using miniature LCD projectors, like those in digital projection clocks and key rings

 • using a miniature display like Google Glass